-To the Board of Managers of the Cumberland County Agricultural Society:
+To the Board of Managers of the Cumberland County Agricultural Society :

-The committee on Class 45 make the following report concerning the exhibit by the Indian training school at Carlisle Barracks, under charge of Capt.
-R. H. Pratt:
+The committee on class No. 45 make the following report concerning the exhibit by the Indian Training School, Carlisle Barracks, under charge of Capt.
+R. H. Pratt :

 The school had on exhibition a large and most creditable display of articles manufactured exclusively by the girls and boys of that institution.
-They consisted of clothing, tinware, boots, shoes, harness, blacksmith work, doors, sash, spokes, light wagon, both wood and iron work having been done by the Indians.
-There were also exhibitions of penmanship, free-hand drawing, and pottery decoration.

-The articles manufactured gave evidence of taste and skill, as well as thorough workmoney and paid their way to this school in order to secure the benefits of its training.
-It was conceded that this display formed one of the chief features of our exhibition, and that it was universally admired and commended by visitors as well exciting their wonder.
-The committee, in making this report, believe that they will express the sentiment of our entire community in stating that the facility with which the Indians acquire a knowledge of the several trades and the rudiments of an English education, the zeal, patience, and industry exhibited by them, have been a matter of astonishment, and demonstrate the possibility of transforming them into intelligent, industrious, and capable citizens.
+They consisted of clothing, tinware, boots, shoes, harness, black smith work, doors, sash spokes, light wagon, both wood and iron work having been done by the Indians.
+There were also exhibitions of penmanship, free hand drawing and pottery decoration.
+The articles manufactured gave evidence of taste and skill, as well as thorough workmanship.
+The boys have worked at their trades only from six to fourteen months so that their proficiency is quite remarkable.
+Some of them. we understand, earned money and paid their way to this school in order to secure the benefits of its training.
+It was conceded that this display formed one of the chief features of our exhibition and that it was universally admired and commended by visitors as well exciting their wonder.
+The committee in making this report believe that they will express the sentiment of our entire community in stating that the facility with which the Indians acquire knowledge of the several trades and the rudiments of an English education, the zeal, patience and industry exhibited by them, have been a matter of astonishment, and demonstrate the possibility of transforming them into intelligent, industrious and capable citizens.